threefoldfoundation/info_sdk/src/14_tutorials_advanced/local_3bot.md

-## Create a Threebot on your local machine
+## Create a 3Bot on your local machine

-A Threebot on your local machine requires the installation of an SDK.
+A 3Bot on your local machine requires the installation of an SDK.
 Please find the instructions below.

 ### Quick Start with js-sdk